 People are at the heart of everything in ChurchTrac.
 That's why we've made the process of importing your people into ChurchTrac really easy.
 You can import your people data in two different ways:

 We've included a spreadsheet template file that you can open in Excel, Numbers, or your favorite spreadsheet application.
-If you're not familiar with using a spreadsheet application, please ask for assistance, either from us or from someone you know who can help.
 We recommend that you use this template as a starting point or reference.
 If you already have a spreadsheet that contains the data you wish to import, you can use our template to guide you.

 Each row of your spreadsheet should contain information for only one individual.
 If you are importing 150 people, then your spreadsheet will have 151 rows (one row for each person, plus a header row indicating what data is found in each column).